 - Thousands of user-created videos: by celebrities, organizations, activists, politicians, and media personalities (Examples: Wanda Sykes, Raven-Symone, and Adam Lambert)

 - Timeline of How It’s Gotten Better since 20102

-(Title is link to site.)
-Glaad works with print, broadcast and online news sources to bring people powerful stories from the LGBTQ community that build support for equality.
+(Title is link to site) Glaad works with print, broadcast, and online news sources to bring people compelling stories from the LGBTQ community that build support for equality.
 When news outlets get it wrong, GLAAD is there to respond and advocate fairness and accuracy.
 A review of this website shows our youth that it, and other advocacy groups, are diligently advocating to accelerate acceptance of LGBTQ populations in today’s society.
-GLAAD also provides a limited number of media trainings to organizations working specifically to improve the lives of LGBTQ.
-The Glaad site has a LGBT Resource List with many links.3
+GLAAD also provides media training to organizations working specifically to improve the lives of LGBTQ.
+The Glaad site has an LGBT Resource List with many links.3

 - Video: An Introduction to Transgender People